 The nyanga carefully unwrapped a paper parcel and took out some small bones.
 He cupped them in his hands, shook them and dropped them deliberately, then mumbled softly to himself and shook his head.
 His magic rituals and charismatic energy transfixed us, and Pleasure and I watched carefully, trying to read the secret messages hidden in the pattern of the bones and the nyanga‘s body language.
 I was looking forward to seeing which of the assorted containers held the cure for Pleasure’s ailment.

-Our meeting ended abruptly, the bright sunlight breaking its spell.
+Our meeting ended abruptly, the bright sunlight breaking its spell as the nyanga waved goodbye.
 Pleasure maintained his usual silence all the way home and walked me right back to my door.
-I thanked him for taking me, but I was still curious about what treatment the nyanga had prescribed him.
+I thanked him for taking me, but was still curious about what treatment the nyanga had prescribed him.
 I waited for him to confirm my suspicion that we’d walked 30 kilometers only to be hoodwinked by a charlatan.
 I hadn’t seen any money change hands, but I guessed Pleasure had traded something for an hour of hocus-pocus and a superstitious spell.

-For Shona people, it’s rude to look at someone straight in the eye but, if Pleasure had not been Zimbabwean, I’m sure he would have looked right at me as he explained:
+For Shona people, it’s rude to look at someone straight in the eye but, if Pleasure had not been Zimbabwean, I’m sure he would have looked right at me as he revealed the witchdoctor’s advice:

 Please Tell People About This Website

 If you like this article, please Tweet it or tell a friend.
 My clever computer boffin has added a little tool to make it easier for you to email it to a friend or add it to your favorite social media website.
 I hear that if you Digg it, or bookmark it on Delicious or Stumbleupon, that will get more readers here.
 Many thanks for your help, I appreciate it.